 The MSW degree requires the completion of 60 graduate units, and may be completed in one, two or three years.
 Our program specialization is advanced generalist, which prepares students for a broad scope of practice in a variety of settings.
 The first half (30 units) of the MSW program addresses foundation or generalist practice (as dictated by accreditation standards) and the second half (30 units) focuses on our area of specialization, advanced generalist practice.
 The program’s area of specialization, advanced generalist practice, directly builds upon and subsumes an established foundation of generalist social work practice and integrates all of the social work competencies.

-The one and two year programs offer courses during the daytime on Mondays and Wednesdays or Tuesdays and Thursdays.
+The one and two year programs offer in-person courses during the daytime on Mondays and Wednesdays or Tuesdays and Thursdays.
 Field internships are held two other days of the week the first year of the program; and 2 1/2 days a week the second year of the program.
 Students in the two year program attend school during the fall and spring, and have summers off.

 The three year program is offered in a hybrid format and a majority of the courses will be held online.
 The courses are held in the evenings on Tuesdays and Thursdays either in-person or online.
 Field internships are not held during the first year; however, students are required to be in field two days a week during their second year, and 2 1/2 days during the third year of their program.
 Students in the three year program attend school during the fall and spring their first year; and attend year-round (fall, spring, and summer) during the second and third year of their program.